Cloud Storage and Chromebook Make a Perfect Match

 1. Local Storage

-You typically get 16GB of local storage when picking up a Chromebook and for sure you aren’t getting more than 32GB for most of the case.
+You typically get 16GB of local storage when picking up a Chromebook and for sure you aren’t getting more than 32GB for most of the cases.
 It was designed for the “Cloud” environment after all.

 Not to forget that a fair share of this onboard storage goes to the Chrome OS generally, and if you are worried about not having enough space on your new Chromebook for your pictures, your movies, your music, your games (I doubt you can install any games), and your favorite applications you wouldn’t be the first to stress about that.